amhoba2014/usb-mouse-touchpad-click-toggle/README.md

 ```

 This script will guide you through selecting the devices and properties needed for configuration again and the `.env` file will be created accordingly.

+## Todo

+Enhance the script to handle device events by actively listening for USB mouse connection and disconnection events.
+This improvement would eliminate the need for polling and repeatedly parsing the xinput device list.

 ## License